Mikawashima train crash: Third train

 Six minutes after the first collision, an incoming passenger train (2000H) collided with the derailed 2117H and hit many of the passengers escaping from the first collision.
 The first carriage was smashed and the next three derailed, resulting in 160 deaths and 296 injuries.

 Response

-As a result of the accident, JNR changed its operational policy from "do not stop trains unless absolutely necessary" to "stop trains as soon as an accident happens regardless of its scale."
+As a result of the crash, JNR changed its operational policy from "do not stop trains unless absolutely necessary" to "stop trains as soon as an accident happens regardless of its scale."
 An Automatic train stop system to stop trains automatically if they should pass a red signal was introduced to all JNR lines by April 1966.